Masters Tournament: Trophies

-The Par-3 contest was first introduced in 1960, and was won that year by Snead.
-Since then it has traditionally been played on the Wednesday before the tournament starts.
-The par 3 course was built in 1958.
-It is a nine-hole course, with a par of 27, and measures 1060 yards in length.

-There have been 94 holes-in-one in the history of the contest, with a record nine occurring in 2016, during which Rickie Fowler and Justin Thomas scored back-to-back holes in one on the 4th hole, while playing in a group with reigning champion Jordan Spieth.
-Camilo Villegas became the first player to card two holes-in-one in the same round during the 2015 Par 3 Contest.
-This achievement was duplicated by Séamus Power, who scored back-to-back holes in one on holes 8 and 9 during the 2023 par 3 contest.
-No par 3 contest winner has also won the Masters in the same year.
-There have been several repeat winners, including Pádraig Harrington, Sandy Lyle, Sam Snead, and Tom Watson.
-The former two won in successive years.

-In this event, golfers may use their children as caddies, which helps to create a family-friendly atmosphere.
-In 2008, the event was televised for the first time by ESPN.

-The winner of the par 3 competition, which is played the day before the tournament begins, wins a crystal bowl.

 Player invitations

 As with the other majors, winning the Masters gives a golfer several privileges which make his career more secure.
 Masters champions are automatically invited to play in the other three majors (the U.S. Open, The Open Championship, and the PGA Championship) for the next five years (except for amateur winners, unless they turn pro within the five-year period), and earn a lifetime invitation to the Masters.
 They also receive membership on the PGA Tour for the following five seasons and invitations to The Players Championship for five years.

 Because the tournament was established by an amateur champion, Bobby Jones, the Masters has a tradition of honoring amateur golf.
 It invites winners of the most prestigious amateur tournaments in the world.
 Also, the current U.S. Amateur champion always plays in the same group as the defending Masters champion for the first two days of the tournament.

 Amateurs in the field are welcome to stay in the "Crow's Nest" atop the Augusta National clubhouse during the tournament.
 The Crow's Nest is 1200 sqft with lodging space for five during the competition.

 While the tournament now has a wide range of qualifying criteria for international golfers, until 1987 the only methods of qualification for non-Americans were via "special international invitation", or by winning the tournament in a previous year.